dykyi-roman/book-summary/ddd-vernon.md

 The word book in two context means the diferent.
 Example in marketing the book this is a set of attributes(author, title, page count).
 In typography  the book this is a set of attributes(author, title, count, price...).
 A good way use a DTO for move object from one context to the second.
 If books use in both context - this is a bad architecture, but if this is not a shared kernel.

 Start build your context map from the one big context.
 Then write names what you know inside this map, then grouping this names for a thema.
 Write a context line.
 After that describe a relation between context.
 In all context create inside VO, Entity, Aggregate, Events...
 From you depend on how will be communicated your context, it can be rest or queue (if few contexts in one module it can be aggregate root).
+Example: supervisor call a worker => worker call a service => service call adapter => adapter take data => transform data => send response